 A stock assessment is conducted annually.
 The latest stock assessment was undertaken in May 2020 by the Working Group on Baltic Sea Fisheries (WGBFAS) (ICES, 2020a).
 It includes commercial catches from international catches (ICES, 2020a).
 Discard data have not generally been available for inclusion in stock assessments, although discards are estimated to be negligible.
 It is expected that misreporting of catches occurs, as estimates of species composition of clupeid catches are imprecise in some mixed pelagic fisheries.
-In the past this has been taken into account when assessing sprat stocks but are not quantified currently (ICES, 2018; ICES 2020a).
+This is taken into account when assessing sprat stocks (ICES, 2018).